Trusted by traders worldwide

 Channel Lines

 Waves 2 and 4 bottoms can be connected to form a channel.
-Wave 3 often exceeds it.
+Wave 3 often exceeds the upper line, confirming its strength.

 Entry Points

 Enter at the start of Wave 3 (after Wave 2 correction) or Wave 5 (after Wave 4 correction).
-Wave 3 entries have the best risk/reward.
+Wave 3 entries have the best risk/reward ratio.

 Example: Look for Wave 2 to retrace to 50–61.8% of Wave 1, then enter on reversal confirmation.